brabster/tw-site-hugo/content/posts/2024-02-19-udf-dbt-models/index.md

 The criticism I can maybe see coming is that the other materializations are interchangeable, but you can't swap a UDF for a view.
 I wouldn't be too concerned by that.
 Each existing materialization has its own config settings that don't work with the others, so they're not exactly drop-in replacements.
 I also can't really see a scenario where someone would attempt to alter the materialization from, say, a view to a UDF and expect something sensible to happen, other than an error which they would get with this approach.

 Perhaps I'm weird but like I said earlier, I think of dbt as being like Terraform for my data warehouse rather than a weird data thing.
-With that in mind, "materialization" as a more general concept that covers making types of database concept material than just relations seems quite reasonable to me - particularly if helps folks out.
+With that in mind, "materialization" as a more general concept that covers making types of database concept material **other** than just relations seems quite reasonable and powerful to me - particularly if it helps folks out.

  `¯\_(ツ)_/¯`